MikeDigitize/JSFundamentals/README.md

 What actually happens behind the scenes is not the same as using bind however.
 In fact the binding of this does not happen at all in a fat arrow function.
 There is no <code>this</code> in a fat arrow, so context remains that of its parent.

 ### Summary
-Context or <code>this</code> in JavaScript is a reference to a function's execution context.
-It is dynamic in nature and set at runtime, not during compilation.
-Context is defined organically either as the call site of the function or by using a constructor function, or set explicitly through the use of call, apply, bind and fat arrow functions.
+A function's context is generated at runtime when the function is called.
+It's referenced in its execution context and available through the keyword <code>this</code>.
+Context is set organically - if it's used in a constructor function it's set to the instance of the constructor (takes precedence), or it's set to the call site of the function.
+This organic behaviour can be overriden and set explicitly through the use of call, apply, bind and fat arrow functions.

 ## The Call Stack

-The stack is generated at runtime.
+The call stack is generated by the interpreter as soon as code execution begins.
+JavaScript is single threaded, which means it executes one code statement at a time.
+As it encounters each new code statement it queues it in the code stack.
+After execution the operation is popped from the stack, and the operation beneath begins execution.

+The JavaScript interpreter first creates the global execution environment when it begins execution of a script.
+When the interpreter encounters a function it creates a new execution context for this function and pushes it to the top of the stack.

 ## Closures
 Understanding closures is something that can only really be done when aware of how lexical and dynamic scoping in JavaScript work.
 Take the following example: